kanishka-linux/kawaii-player/README.md

 ######[Index](#index)
 ![kawaii-player](/Images/Music.png)

-It supports certain D-bus functionalities.
+It supports certain MPRIS D-bus functionalities.
 Therefore if you have created global keyboard shortcuts for play/pause,Next,Previous or Stop then they can work with this player also.
+Make sure python-dbus is installed on ststem to use this feature.

 It is not very powerful music organizer, but provide certain decent functionalities.
 When using with mplayer, it's cpu usage is just 1-2 % which makes it very ideal for low end machines.